 Anne, John and I enjoyed the warm breeze of our last night in Crete.
-We were sitting at a table overlooking the Aegean sea, momentarily dreading our return to everyday life.
-The whole office had come to Greece for our annual team-building; the three of us had stayed for a few more days to take advantage of the sunny climate.
+We were sitting at a table overlooking the Aegean sea, momentarily dreading our imminent return to everyday life.
+The whole office had come to Greece for our annual team-building; the three of us had stayed for a few more days to soak in the sunny climate.

 We had been sipping red wine in spades since dusk and our heated conversation was starting to make heads turn our way.
 We moved from UK politics to Ian, the office bully who was coincidentally our CEO’s son.
 Ian, who hit on all the interns.
 Ian, who refused to clean up after himself in the kitchen.
 Ian, who at the last minute always pushed your meetings into the smallest room in the office (affectionately nicknamed “the closet”).
 It was then that, with slightly drunken eyes, John blurted it out for the first time.